28 Feb Finally, Here is A Cheat Sheet for Making the Most of Your Internship

 There are two kinds of people in every company: the high achievers and the lagers.

-If there’s anything I can guarantee that EVERY boss dislikes, it’s having to do the work you should do.
-The fear of “turning assistance to resistance” is the major reason many interns are not given responsibilities beyond minor errands.
+If there’s anything I can guarantee that EVERY boss dislikes, it has to do the work you should do.
+The fear of “turning assistance to resistance” is the primary reason many interns are not given responsibilities beyond minor errands.

 So, your job is being that intern that goes above and beyond in executing tasks.
-Take initiatives, volunteer when the need arises, and don’t leave at the end work of every workday until your boss tells you to leave.
+Take initiatives, volunteer when the need arises, and don’t leave at the end of every workday until your boss tells you to go.

-Depending on the company you work with, make time to connect with people in other departments as well.
+Depending on the company you work with, make time to connect with people in other departments.
 However, do not take more deliverables than you can finish on time.
 Learn to manage your expectations because you might not always get credit for your work or ideas.
 Above all, don’t be sloppy – present yourself in the best light.

 Network but keep your eyes open

 Relationships are the currency of the future.
 No matter how good you are, if no one can vouch for your competencies, you do not exist.
-Your internship gives you the opportunity to connect with your workforce field.
+Your internship allows you to connect with your workforce field.
 These are people who can point you in the right direction or serve as mentors as you progress in your career journey.

 Nevertheless, don’t be carried away with networking and making connections that you forget your priority – your job.

 More so, there is a fine line between networking and flirting.
 The latter is dangerous for your career.
-It’s easy to create a reputation for things that are not interesting so be sure to know when the conversation is changing tones.
+It’s easy to create a reputation for not interesting things, so be sure to know when the conversation is changing tones.

 Here’s another thing most interns do not know: no one expects you to know everything about the job or company.
 Consequently, one of the smartest things you can do is to seek and respond to feedback.
 Ask for help or clarifications because asking is a sign of maturity.
 Many interns have made terrible blunders because they were afraid or proud to ask.
 Don’t let that be you!